apache/airavata/docs/tutorial/gateways2019_tutorial.md

     allowed length.

-We can make this user interface more user friendly by providing more guidance in the application inputs user interface.
+We can make this user interface more user friendly by providing more guidance in the application inputs' user interface.
 For the _Screening libraries_ and _Visualization scripts_ we'll provide a list of labeled checkboxes for the user to select.
 For the _Target ID_ we'll provide validation feedback that verifies that the given value has an allowed length and only allowed characters.